superfly/docs/metrics-and-logs/error-codes.html.md

 #### PP01: Failed to set TCP socket options

 The proxy wasn't able to set TCP socket options.
-This an internal Fly.io error.
+This is an internal Fly.io error.

 ### Upstream Proxy errors

-Upstream errors occur when the proxy fails to send or complete a request to your one of your upstream application machines.
+Upstream errors occur when the proxy fails to send or complete a request to one of your upstream application machines.

 #### PU01: Failed HTTP/2 handshake